Was and Were ESL Games, Activities and Worksheets

 ESL Was or Were Worksheet - Grammar Exercises: Gap-fill, Binary Choice, Error Correction

-This useful was or were worksheet helps students practice the past simple of the verb to be.
-Students begin with a gap-fill exercise where they complete sentences with was or were.
+This useful was or were worksheet helps students practice the past simple of the verb 'to be'.
+Students begin with a gap-fill exercise where they complete sentences with 'was' or 'were'.
 Students then complete... read more

-ESL Was or Were Worksheet - Grammar Exercises: Gap-fill, Binary Choice, Error Correction This useful was or were worksheet helps students practice the past simple of the verb to be.
-Students begin with a gap-fill exercise where they complete sentences with was or were.
-Students then complete sentences by choosing either was or were.
-Finally, students rewrite sentences changing the verb to be into the past simple (was or were). show less
+ESL Was or Were Worksheet - Grammar Exercises: Gap-fill, Binary Choice, Error Correction This useful was or were worksheet helps students practice the past simple of the verb 'to be'.
+Students begin with a gap-fill exercise where they complete sentences with 'was' or 'were'.
+Students then complete sentences by choosing either 'was' or 'were'.
+Finally, students rewrite sentences changing the verb 'to be' into the past simple (was or were). show less

 Change the Subject